Effective data protection management support

-The EU GDPR takes a risk- and process-oriented approach to ensure confidentiality, integrity and availability of data as well as the resilience of systems; it also requires a process for regularly reviewing the effectiveness of security measures with the aim of achieving continuous improvement.
+The EU GDPR takes a risk- and process-oriented approach to ensure confidentiality, integrity and availability of data as well as resilience of systems.
+It also requires a process to regularly review the effectiveness of security measures, with the aim of achieving continuous improvement.
+With effective data protection management, you can ensure the protection of personal data in your company in accordance with the requirements of the GDPR.

-Put your data protection management to the test with secunet in order to jointly determine the need for action, plan the necessary steps in a sensible and resource-saving manner, implement an integrated management system with practicable processes, create a solution concept for realizing the measures and optimally fulfill the documentation and verification obligations.
+Data protection management is an essential part of any company's business strategy.
+You must ensure that you not only protect your company's data, but also the data of the customers to whom you have access through your work.
+Put your data protection management to the test with secunet in order to jointly determine the need for action and to plan the necessary steps in a sensible and resource-saving way.
+In addition, it is important to implement an integrated management system with practicable processes, to create a solution concept for the realisation of the measures and to optimally fulfil the documentation and verification obligations.

 - Increased requirements with regard to data protection organization and procedures must be met, as well as